tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 $ pip install -r requirements.txt
 ```

-# Dependencies & Running Code

-How to Run Code:
-> The main program is designed based on Python3.9.
-For scripts requires different working enviornment will mention in the section.

 # Data

 ### Pixstory Data
+How to Run Code:
+* The main data aggregation scritp is designed based on Python3.9.
+* The final tsv dataset can get by running the `Team6_DataAggregation` Notebook through `Cell -- Run All`

 #### Joining Required Fearures

-How to Run Code:
-> The main data aggregation scritp is designed based on Python3.9.
-For scripts requires different working enviornment will mention in the section.
-> The final tsv dataset can get by running the 'Team6_DataAggregation' Notebook through 'Cell -- Run All'

 >1.
 Sport Events
 Parsed from the link [TopendSports](https://www.topendsports.com/events/games/list.htm) and then use re.package to standardized the date of the sport events, use date.time to match the 4 different types of the date of the sport events with the Account Created Date.